About Us

 Subsequently a working group was formed to establish the Association and refine the purpose, vision and values, which were tabled at the initial Nelson meeting.
 The inaugural meeting of ANZSA was held on the 7th of December 2021, where an Interim Board was established.
 The first Board election was held in December/January 2023 and the first elected Board appointed.

-ANZSA provides a united voice on matters which promote our vision of a high value, nature positive seaweed industry for Aotearoa New Zealand.
-We are working to grow an industry that delivers healthy marine ecosystems, thriving communities and is a significant contributor to the Aotearoa New Zealand economy.
+ANZSA provides a united voice on matters which promote our vision of a high value, nature positive seaweed industry, that delivers healthy marine ecosystems, thriving communities and sustainable economic growth for Aotearoa New Zealand.

 WE VALUE